 - Check out their seasonal rate calendar on the website that shows when rates are low.
 This is called value season.
 You will want to visit Auani during the school year to make the most of your money.
-We traveled the 1st week of December and weather was nice, although a little rainy.
+We traveled the first week of November and the weather was perfect.

 - Next, look at their current promotions.
 Disney often offers up to 30% of your trip with a minimum night stay in specific room categories.
 Check out your flights and make sure you book your room around the best air pricing within the promotion dates.
 Often a Tuesday-Monday trip may have cheaper flights than a Sunday-Saturday trip.
 TIP: Use google flights to see the whole month of pricing.